 Goodwill represents the excess of the purchase price for AdvanDx over the fair values of the acquired tangible or intangible assets and assumed liabilities.
 Goodwill is not tax deductible in any relevant jurisdictions.
-As a result of the Merger and subsequent measurement period adjustments recognized in 2016 and 2015, the Company recognized goodwill of \$600,814.
+As a result of the Merger and subsequent measurement period adjustments recognized in 2016 and 2015, the Company recognized goodwill of \$600,814 as of June 30, 2016.

 The Company conducts an impairment test of goodwill on an annual basis as of October 1 of each year, and will also conduct tests if events occur or circumstances change that would, more likely than not, reduce the Company's fair value below its net equity value.
-During the three months ended March 31, 2016, the Company determined that its goodwill was not impaired.